Frequently Asked Questions – Assessment

 Who can be a supervisor?

-The supervisor needs to be an occupational therapist with general unconditional registration with AHPRA (no conditions or notations on their registration).
+The supervisor needs to be an occupational therapist with a minimum of two years’ general registration (no conditions or notification) with AHPRA.

 - the supervisor needs to have at least two years’ occupational therapy experience and practice in Australia;